Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 Autonomic nervous system imbalance, altering vascular tone and stress responsiveness

 Migraines do not occur randomly.
-From a clinical perspective, they develop when the brain’s tolerance for stress is exceeded.
+From a clinical perspective, they develop when the brain’s threshold for stress and sensory input is exceeded.
 This lowered threshold is typically the result of multiple overlapping physiological triggers, rather than a single isolated cause.

 For most patients, migraines emerge when several systems—neurological, metabolic, hormonal, immune, and gastrointestinal—are simultaneously under strain.
 Identifying these patterns is essential for reducing both the frequency and severity of attacks.

-Below are some of the most well-established contributors to migraine development.
+Below are some of the most well-established contributors identified in migraine research and clinical practice.

 The connection between the gut and the brain—often referred to as the gut–brain axis—plays a significant role in migraine physiology.
 Disruptions in the gut microbiome and increased intestinal permeability (“leaky gut”) can promote systemic inflammation and immune activation, which directly influence neurological signaling and pain pathways (4,15).